navidrome/navidrome/README.md

 - Multi-platform, runs on macOS, Linux and Windows.
 Docker images are also provided
 - Ready to use Raspberry Pi binaries available
 - Automatically monitors your library for changes, importing new files and reloading new metadata
-- Modern and responsive Web interface based on Material UI, to manage users and browse your library
+- [Themeable](ui/src/themes/README.md), modern and responsive Web interface based on Material UI, to manage users and browse your library
 - Compatible with all Subsonic/Madsonic/Airsonic clients.
 See bellow for a list of tested clients
 - Transcoding/Downsampling on-the-fly.
 Can be set per user/player.
 Opus encoding is supported
 - Integrated music player (WIP)